Curious about the status of hemp and CBD oil in Ohio? Read on for the most accurate, up-to-date information...

 General Cannabis Laws in Ohio

-In September of 2019, House Bill 523 (HB 523) was passed into law.
-This law allowed the use of medical marijuana for qualifying patients over the age of 21.
-The list of qualifying conditions is actually fairly long, but the truth is that getting a medical marijuana card in Ohio is not as easy as it is in some other states.
+In September 2019, House Bill 523 (HB 523) was passed into law in Ohio.
+This law allows for the use of medical marijuana among qualified patients.
+The list of qualifying conditions is fairly long, and the truth is, getting a medical marijuana card in Ohio is not as easy as it is in some other states.

 CBD Laws in Ohio

-Fortunately, this rule didn’t really work out.
-Although brick and mortar stores had to stop stocking CBD oils, there was seemingly no legislation preventing people from ordering online.
-In fact, most preferred buying CBD online in Ohio anyway because they could view third-party lab reports, read brand reviews, and research the brand before buying.
+As it happened, the OBP's rule didn’t really work out as anticipated.
+Although some brick and mortar stores stopped stocking CBD oils, many folks continued to order CBD oil online in Ohio.
+In fact, some preferred buying CBD online because they could view third-party lab reports, read brand reviews, and research the brand before buying.

-More recently, Ohio Governor Mike DeWine signed a bill into law which legalizes hemp cultivation in the state.
-Farm groups have applauded this bill, which has more or less put Ohio in line with the federal government since the passage of the new Farm Bill.
+As far as hemp cultivation in Ohio, Governor Mike DeWine has signed a bill into law which legalizes state approved crops.
+Farm groups have applauded this bill, which has more or less put Ohio in line with the federal government's stance on hemp as per the 2018 Farm Bill.

-Prior to the passing of Ohio's hemp bill, hemp-derived products were still considered by some to be a Schedule I drug, despite its lack of THC.
-Thankfully, state government officials have "turned a page" so to speak and it is (again) possible to buy CBD oil in Ohio.
+Prior to the passing of Ohio's hemp bill, hemp-derived products were still considered by some to be a Schedule I drug, despite their low THC content.
+Thankfully, state government officials have "turned a page" so to speak and it is now easy to buy CBD oil in Ohio.